LDMX-Software/LDCS/README.md

 #### Opting to keep a local copy of job output (available from version 3.0)
 `arcctl rte params-set APPS/LDMX-SIMPROD-x.y KEEP_LOCAL_COPY Y`

 This keeps a copy of job output in the local storage path.
 If `KEEP_LOCAL_COPY` is left empty (default), a local copy of job outout won't be kept.
-Job output is transferred to SLAC regardless.
+Job output is transferred to the final storage location (over GridFTP) regardless.

 ## Setting up an image RTE for a new ldmx-sw release/image

 Let's assume we have ldmx-sw release `vX.Y.Z`

-Copy the runtime environment matching the release number: `runTimeEnvironments/APPS-LDMX-X.Y.Z`
+Copy the runtime environment matching the release number: `runTimeEnvironments/LDMX-X.Y.Z`

 to where you keep them on your site, e.g.

-`cp runTimeEnvironments/APPS-LDMX-X.Y.Z /opt/arc-runtime/APPS/LDMX-X.Y.Z`
+`cp runTimeEnvironments/LDMX-X.Y.Z /opt/arc-runtime/APPS/LDMX-X.Y.Z`

 Then enable it: `arcctl rte enable APPS/LDMX-X.Y.Z`